-Grants are available only to doctoral candidates who are neither employed nor receiving grants from other sources.
+Applicants should inform the Foundation if they are applying for or subsequently receive other sources of funding.
+Grants are available only to doctoral candidates who are neither employed nor receiving grants from other sources during the grant period.
 Applicants should have completed all other requirements for their Ph.D. degree, and must be in the last stage of their doctoral program.
-The maximum amount of each award is $15,000, which is given for a period extending to one year.
+The maximum amount of each award is US$18,000, which is given for a period extending to one year.
 Successful candidates are expected to complete their dissertations by the end of the grant period.
 Funding for successful applications will be provided in two installments (July and January).
 The completed thesis should be submitted to the Foundation when the project is finished.

 Applications for Doctoral Fellowships will be evaluated according to the following criteria:

-Beginning on August 1, 2010, the Foundation has begun to accept electronic applications for this type of grant.
-Applications must be submitted to our online application database.
+- Applications must be submitted to our online application database.
 E-mail and paper applications will not be accepted.
-Applications may be submitted every year from August 1 to October 15.
-To begin the application process, please click here.
+Applications may be submitted every year from August 1 to October 15 (to start the application process, please click here).

 A. Items to be submitted with the electronic application

 (1) A description of the proposed project of no more than 7 pages in length (single-spaced in 12 point type using Times New Roman font)

 B. Items to be mailed directly to the Foundation

 (1)Two letters of recommendation, including one by the dissertation advisor (submitted in sealed envelopes signed by the recommending professor).

 The Chiang Ching-kuo Foundation for International Scholarly Exchange